 At Paulson & Nace, PLLC, drug liability cases are our forte.
-With more than 30 years of experience in this complex and difficult area of the law, senior partner Barry Nace is one of the acknowledged pioneers in the field.
-His dedication to protect the victims of Washington, D.C. has driven all of us to focus on drug liability as well.
+Late partner Barry Nace was one of the acknowledged pioneers in the field.
+His dedication to protect the victims of Washington, D.C. drove all of us to focus on drug liability as well.
 We have the experience, the skills and the resources you want on your side when you have been injured by a dangerous or defective drug.

 There are drugs on the market that are well-known for their potentially dangerous, even deadly, side effects.
 These include commonly prescribed:

 - Antidepressants.
 Selective serotonin reuptake inhibitors (SSRIs), or antidepressants, have been linked to birth defects and suicidal thoughts, and could potentially be linked to the development of autism.
 Prozac, Paxil, and Zoloft have all been recognized for this danger, and for side effects including insomnia, loss of libido and fatigue.

 - Antipsychotics.
 Abilify, an add-on antidepressant, has been linked to compulsive behaviors and suicidal thoughts.
 Risperdal and Invega may cause gynecomastia, a condition where young men develop breasts.

 - Birth control.
 Yaz and Yasmin contain drospirenone, which may lead to fatal blood clots, liver tumors and high blood pressure.

 - Blood pressure medication.
 Benicar may cause severe weight loss and intestinal damage.